 Finding work experience

-Work experience can be a valuable way to demonstrate both your motivation for medicine and the skills needed to ultimately become a clinician.
+Work experience is a valuable way to demonstrate both your motivation for medicine and the skills needed to become a doctor.

 Clinical work experience

-• Contacts can be invaluable here.
-No clinical contacts – no problem!
-Use LinkedIn to connect with current medical students and/or medical school graduates at your institution/s of choice (and/or Manchester).
-Then arrange a conversation in which you can ask them for their advice on clinical work experience!
+• Use LinkedIn to connect with current medical students and/or medical school graduates at your institution/s of choice (and/or Manchester).
+Then arrange a conversation in which you can ask them for their advice on clinical work experience.

 • Join relevant student societies.
 The UMSU societies’ list offers a range of options.

 • Apply to a local hospital to volunteer.
-The Manchester University Hospital Trust volunteering team get a lot of applications, so if you can travel consider applying to one of the other many hospitals the Greater Manchester area.
+The Manchester University Hospital Trust volunteering team get a lot of applications so, if you can travel, consider applying to one of the other many hospitals in the Greater Manchester area.

 • Look for Healthcare Assistant roles on NHS Jobs.